 GHGs reported in the waste sector refer to emissions from wastewater treatment only and account for less than 1% of total emissions (17 thousand tCO2e).
-All, or almost all, of Boston's solid waste is sent to Waste To Energy (WTE) incineration plants that feed the electricity grid, so emissions are counted as part of regional electricity generation.
-Boston has a Zero Waste Initiative8 and the indirect accounting of emissions from solid waste in our GHG inventory does not affect the City's commitment to waste reduction.
+All, or almost all, of Boston's solid waste is sent to Waste-To-Energy (WTE) incineration plants that feed the electricity grid, so emissions are counted as part of regional electricity generation within this inventory.
+This means solid waste emissions are embedded in the emissions from electricity used in buildings and transportation.